Code-Institute-Submissions/mp2-rps/README.md

 bug 1 - when reset btn clicked, game-section does not revert to display: none FIX - wrong keyword present in game.js line 9 - display: hidden - corrected to display: none

+bug 2 - rock image will not fit inside container div

 6. [Deployment](#deployment)